-Registration.
+- Registration.
 This option must be present in all user categories.
 In KOR, we represented via E-mail and SMS confirmation.

-Main screen.
+- Main screen.
 Home screen is created to provide quick access to all parts of the application.
 On the main screen, users may be able to see upcoming and past classes, and some statistics about their lessons.

 - 'Invite a friend' option.
 Don't forget about user's possibility to share your app with others.
 For example, we offered KOR users a special link to share it with friends or a certain promo code.

 - Profile settings.
 The app should have a basic section with personal information (such as name, surname, etc) available for all user types.
 Scheduled/visited classes and lesson lists may also be displayed in the user's profile.

 - Payment settings.
 If you’re creating an app where users should buy lessons or courses, don’t forget to add payment settings (in our case they were added to students’ and partners’ apps only) and payment history.

 - ‘Book classes’ feature.
 For any KOR-like app, ‘book classes/lessons’ feature is the basic one.
 This option could be available for the students’ and partners’ apps.
 If there are different lesson types in the app (in KOR, we outlined assessment lessons, regular lessons, review, circuit driving, safety course on road), the user has to make a choice by, for instance, clicking on the icon.

 - ‘Survey’ format feature.
 This functionality may consist of different parts, with yes/no questions about courses/license/resources (for example, in KOR we needed such feature to find out whether a user is younger than 15.
 If yes – users are notified about the options caused by age limitations).
 Within the ‘Book’ feature, users choose date, time, location, lesson, program and payment options.

 - Lesson cancelation.
 One of the features not to forget while developing an edtech app is ‘cancel the lesson’ option.
 Remember, users should have an opportunity to cancel the lesson they don't need anymore.

 - ‘Schedule’ option.
 If we talk about KOR-like apps, instructors and admins should be able to schedule classes for students to choose and form their schedule.

 - Assessment form.
 If we talk about apps with courses/lessons, add some feedback form after each lesson or a program.
 For example, in KOR users can evaluate basic instructor skills by clicking ‘thumb up’ or ‘thumb down’ signs.

 - Push notifications.
 Push notificationsare an integral part of your app.
 They form user’s impression about the app.
 They also can warn users about upcoming programs or lessons.

-Chat.
+- Chat.
 Your users should be able to reach out to your support team for any assistance quickly and easily.
 Think about adding notifications from the chat directly to the phone screen.

-Statistics.
+- Statistics.
 Almost any user type should have access to some general statistics about the app.
 It will help them to understand their level of progress, preparation, etc.